If you love teaching English, you probably love literature!

 - This extensive teachers’ guide to “Animal Farm” is a fantastic place to start.

-- This quick matching exercise is a useful way to test whether students have understood the nuances involved in the allegory.
+- A quick flashcard exercise is a useful way to test whether students have understood the nuances involved in the allegory.

 - Use this audiobook as a listening exercise.
 Squealer’s speech is a great section to tackle in this case.
 In fact, you can turn the listening comprehension exercise into a written and oral production exercise by asking students to use the tools employed by Squealer to write and deliver their own persuasive speeches to the class.